LekaReddy/Demo/ques.md

+1)what is
-1)what is the purpose of a repository how to switch b/w repositories difference b/w commit and add how to commit or add two files at the same time how to commit or add two files at the same time
+the purpose of a repository
+how to switch b/w repositories diffe

+rence b/w commit and add
+how to commit or add two files at the same time how to commit or add two files at the same time